CZ-NIC/fred-docs/EPPReference/CommandStructure/Poll/PollReq.rst

 Poll request
 =============

-A poll request command is used to obtain the message queue status (message count) and contents of the first message in the queue (the oldest one).
+A poll request :ref:`command <struct-command>` is used to obtain the message queue status (message count) and contents of the first message in the queue (the oldest one).

 The poll command is a ``poll`` element in the default namespace (``urn:ietf:params:xml:ns:epp-1.0``).